- Home

 -

-Meet Housing Department requirements.
+Meet Residence Life Department requirements.

 -

-Receive appropriate care and treatment.
+Receive appropriate care and treatment of the animal.

 Navarro College generally permits one approved animal per resident unless otherwise authorized by the Office of Accessibility and Accommodations